-Note that Harmony can be used in Database mode via the Network connection or as a standalone application.
+Note that Harmony can be used in Database mode via the server connection (Harmony Server) or as a standalone application.

-What is the Network Connection?
+What is Harmony Server?

-Harmony Network is the link between the client machines and the server.
+Harmony Server is the link between the client machines and the server.
 It lets you work on the different projects stored in the central Harmony database.